 According to healthcare experts, one of the best ways to monitor coronavirus patients is by measuring their blood oxygen saturation (SpO2).
 That’s because it helps to detect whether or not they are having respiratory issues, even when they are breathing fine.
 While there are a few approaches that one can utilize to track SpO2, the most recommended by experts is using a validated pulse oximeter, as it gives accurate results.
 However, the devices, along with tissue paper, and digital thermometers have become scarce in the market.
 Now, people are turning to the alternatives, including using apps on Samsung Galaxy phones and iPhones to run the test.
+But if you take a look at your Samsung manual, you’ll find out there is only one white light instead of two, making them unable to give accurate measurements like proven medical devices.”

 Smartphone Users Claim Alternatives For Pulse Oximeter Give Accurate Measurement Of SpO2